-Learning in art and design is further enhanced with a whole school Big Arts Week, where the children have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists.
+Children delve into their year group topic and links are made to relevant artists to enhance the children's learning.
+The children's learning is further enhanced with a whole school Big Arts Week in the autumn term, where the children have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists.